Doctor of Education (Ed.D.) Major in Postsecondary Student Success in Learning, Literacy, and Mathematics (Learning Support Concentration)

 • resume/CV

-• statement of purpose (approximately 500-1000 words) demonstrating the student’s research interest and goals as a developmental education professional and potential to contribute to the advancement of scholarly work in the field of developmental education.
+• statement of purpose (approximately 500-1000 words) demonstrating the student’s research interest and goals as a postsecondary student success professional and potential to contribute to the advancement of scholarly work in the field of postsecondary student success.
 Students should discuss relevant teaching, research, and/or policy experience as well as provide clear evidence of a commitment to research and scholarship.

 • three letters of recommendation addressing the student’s professional and academic background